nandangrover/nandangrover/README.md

 Machine Learning/AI enthusiast and Software Developer.
 I am passionate about unleashing scientific and engineering creativity to tackle some of the most complex problems.
 After working years as a Software Developer, I am currently following my passion in AI to pursue a Masters Degree at the University of Aberdeen.

 * 🌍  I'm based in UK
 * 🖥️  See my portfolio at [nandangrover.com](http://nandangrover.com)
 * ✉️  You can contact me at [nandangrover.5@gmail.com](mailto:nandangrover.5@gmail.com)
 * 🧠  I'm learning Data Mining and Deep Learning
-* 🤝  I'm open to collaborating on projects related to Machine Learning or anything that is challenging and fun!
+* 🤝  I'm open to collaborating on projects related to Machine Learning and GO

 ### Skills